Notifications and Inspections

-The person doing the electrical work files the notification.
+The person doing the electrical work files a notification of work with ESA.
 So if you’re doing the work, you file it.
-If you hire someone, that person files.
-Note that by Ontario law, they must be a Licensed Electrical Contractor.
-Do not hire an unlicensed contractor or take out a notification on behalf of anyone else.
-Learn more in What You Need to Know – Take out a Notification.
+If you hire a Licensed Electrical Contractor, they will file it.
+Never take out a notification on behalf of someone else.

-There are two ways to file a Notification:
+There are two ways homeowners can file a notification: